garlandamobi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the file betty from my_first_director
+Delete the directory my_first_directory that is in the /tmp directory.